Psychedelics and Brain Plasticity: How Therapy Promotes Long-Term Healing

 Why Integration Matters

-Process emotional insights gained during the psychedelic journey.
+• Explore insights gained during the psychedelic experience.

 Psychedelic Therapy and Brain Plasticity in Action